 Have you ever had a vegetarian at your door yelling, “ORRRRGAN MEEEEATS!”???

 So the other day I heard someone at my door yelling, “ORRRRGAN MEEEEATS!!” in a sing-song happy voice… Sonia was delivering the goodies to me from her Mom, but here’s the thing, Sonia is a vegetarian with an obvious aversion to meat – what a good friend, eh?!
+(Sonia has began eating meat since this post was originally published, however.)

 That time it was beef heart, and as much as I don’t notice any difference in taste or texture in the part-ground-beef/part-beef-heart mixture from the farm, I was still a little squeamish about plain, sliced beef heart.
 It wasn’t bad at all, though, since Sandie sent it all sliced it up and cooked!
 I made a yummy beef & vegetable soup with it and not one person in the family noticed anything – they all thought it was just plain beef.
 He he, I love knowing that my family got an extra dose of nutrients that day.